Hugo22O/chrome-autoplay/README.md

 * The `--kiosk` makes Chrome start in fullscreen mode.
-* The `--autoplay-policy=no-user-gesture-required` Makes Chrome set the autoplay-policy to `no-user-gesture-required`.
+* The `--autoplay-policy=no-user-gesture-required` makes Chrome set the autoplay-policy to `no-user-gesture-required`.
 Just like we wanted.
-* The webaddress `https://www.google.com/` Just makes Chrome open the specified web address.
+* The webaddress `https://www.google.com/` just makes Chrome open the specified web address.

 The rest should be pretty much self explanatory.